 Silver miners’ performance

 Coeur and First Majestic are highly leveraged operationally compared to their closest peers.
-They’re also relatively high-cost operators, leading to disproportionate gains.
-To brush up on Coeur, please read Can Coeur Mining Keep Soaring on the Back of Precious Metals?
+They’re also relatively high-cost operators, leading to unproportionate gains.
+To follow up on Coeur, please read What’s in Store for Coeur Mining in 1Q16 and Beyond?

 Silver miners’ ratings

 The market has a consensus “hold” rating for Coeur Mining.
 Out of 12 analysts covering the company, 25% have “buy” recommendations, 25% have “sell” recommendations, and 50% have “hold” recommendations on the stock.

 The average target price for CDE is $5.80 compared to its current market price of $6.50, which implies a potential downside of 10.5%.